 Description: Overwhelmed by the seemingly endless possibilities when it comes to dynamic versioning in DCO campaigns?
 Innovid is here to help!
 The goal of this article is to lessen the amount of time and manual labor needed from your creative and production teams, while equipping you with the knowledge to kick-start your campaign.
-Below is a list of assets you might need, organized by channel.
+Below is a list of assets you might need, organized by channels like Display, Video, or CTV.
 If you’re looking for a list of creative specs, refer to Display Specs, Video Specs, and CTV Specs.

 When it comes to DCO display, code is needed to render animations, controls, and styles.
 As such, browsers (which have their own code), might impact your DCO display ad’s code; while some browsers might not even allow specific styles or animations.
 Having said that, here are some general recommendations:

 - When launching Display DCO versions in a variety of ad dimensions, keep in mind that your design will look differently when resized to smaller or bigger dimensions.
 As an example, for smaller sizes, you might want to use copy only versus using copy + images, as the design might look cramped.

 - Always pay attention to the file size of your banner in megabytes.
 (Max file sizes usually vary between 100kb to 700kb for standard display.)
 Remember that publishers or DSPs have limitations and heavy banners could be pushed back.
 You also need to consider that one Publisher might have a max file size of 500 KB while another might have a 350 KB file size, meaning that you will have to build to the lowest common denominator.
 For generalized guidelines please check the IAB’s page on common specs.

 - Don’t use effects or styles that can be difficult to replicate with code (e.g., glows, font gradients, etc).
 You can use this for reference: https://www.w3schools.com/cssref/css3

 - You can use https://greensock.com/ for complex text animation.